apiato/documentation/docs/getting-started/best-practices.md

 - Include objects relationship (Comments/author) with the Article response:
 	- `/articles/:articleId?include=comments`
 	- `/articles/:articleId?include=comments,author`
-- Create new Article:
+- Create a new Article:
 	- `/articles`
-- Add new Comment to an Article:
+- Add a new Comment to an Article:
 	- `/articles/:articleId/comments`

 In the code above, we use the GET method on the path `/articles/:articleId/comments`.